 Heat butter, it should be soft, but not hot.

 Add room temperature eggs and sugar in a mixer with and whisk until the sugar has completely dissolved, and the mass has become lighter.

-Then add crème fraiche (or Greek yoghurt), zest of the lemons and juice, salt, vanilla extract, and the flour with the baking powder.
+Then add crème fraiche (or Greek yoghurt), the zest of the 2 lemons and the juice, salt, vanilla extract, and the flour with the baking powder.
 Stir briefly until a homogeneous mass has formed.